DFE-Digital/fh-services/docs/arch/ADR028-change-deds-schema.md

 ## Decision

-Replace the existing DEDS full entity graph schema (taken from International spec v3.0 HSDS schema), and replace it with a simpler schema where the incoming JSON data is stored as JSON instead.
+Replace the existing DEDS full entity graph schema (taken from International spec v3.0 HSDS schema), and replace it with a simpler schema where the incoming JSON is stored directly rather than being split into various relational tables.

 ## Context